Group18CloudPrediction/oucseniordesignv2/README.md

 7/23 Commit: Migrated from Jade to Pug. (essentially the same thing)

+7/24 Commit: Cleaned up index.pug and moved navbar to layout.pug

 Make sure you have node js installed and set up

 To run type `npm start` in OUCSeniorDesignv2 directory.
-To view page type localhost:3000 in web browser.
+To view page type `localhost:3000` in web browser.